Imagine it’s your first day at a new job. Maybe your dream job.

 Disclaimer: While some can be pretty elaborate, you don’t have to drop a lot of cash to make an impact.
 The total cost can be built around any budget.
-Keep in mind, onboarding kits are a very small investment on someone who we foresee being a part of our community for the next ten years.
+Keep in mind, onboarding kits are a very small investment on someone who may be a part of our community for the next ten years.

-Seriously.
-I know it seems like a no brainer, but people schedule time off without being aware of new hire start dates.
+This seems like a no brainer, but people schedule time off without being aware of new hire start dates.
 And this really sets a bad precedent.
-The manager needs to be around to help set up the work station, make sure they understand their role from the start and hopefully introduce them to their Office Buddy.
+The manager needs to be around to help set up the work station, make sure the new hire understands their role from the start, and hopefully introduce them to their Office Buddy.

 This approach works well when your organization offers a service or platform of services.
 During the first few weeks, have the new hire get their hands dirty.
 In other words, put them in your client’s shoes.
 Take Zappos for example – “new hires can expect to spend their first three weeks working on the call center and taking calls from clients”.
 This helps them to better understand their customer needs and how Zappos, as a whole, can respond to them.
 To further this, after their three week stint in the call center, Zappos will pay you to leave.
 For real.
 If you don’t think it’s the place for you, then they give you a check to go somewhere else.

-Reading packets, talking heads and training videos are so 1995.
-Some of the more innovative companies are taking some of these elements of onboarding and turning them into games to help keep minds focused and expose them to company culture quicker.
+Some of the more innovative companies are taking some traditional elements of onboarding like training videos, reading packets, and talking heads and turning them into games to help keep minds focused and expose them to company culture quicker.